Beckalech/data-homework-week1-project/README.md

 Fact Table: sales
 The sales table serves as the central fact table, containing quantitative measures and foreign keys to dimension tables.
+Tables were created using the script found in et_to_dw.py.

 Columns:
 - sale_id (INTEGER, PRIMARY KEY) : Unique identifier for each transaction